etingof/talks/pycon-type-hinting/source/slides.rst

 * Storage + name
 * Name gets hold of stored data/code
-* Introduces scoping and inheritance
+* Name introduces scoping and inheritance
 * Type defines a way to structure and interpret data

 Concepts of Type: